mrc03/Word-Embeddings-in-Gensim-and-Keras/README.md

 A simple implementation of word embeddings in Gensim and Keras libraries.

 I have implemented famous Word2Vec in Gensim library.
+Then I have also used t-SNE to reduce the dimensions and then visualized the same using a scatter plot in plotly library.

 As an alternative I have also used Keras embedding layer to generate the word embeddings.